-The trail runs past a pending bridge to an abandoned smithy, which is subject of a legend.
-Once upon a time a widowed blacksmith used to live in this place with a beautiful nymph.
-When the shepherd of the Lochalm pasture was able to solve several serious problems, he deserved her hand in marriage, but the blacksmith manipulated the pending bridge and the shepherd deceased in the gorge.
+The trail starts at one of the oldest power plants of Tyrol and takes you into the gorge.
+It runs past a pending bridge to an abandoned smithy, which is subject of a legend: Once upon a time, a widowed blacksmith used to live in this place with a beautiful nymph.
+When the shepherd of the Lochalm Mountain Hut was able to solve several serious problems, he deserved her hand in marriage, but the blacksmith manipulated the pending bridge.
+The shepherd deceased in the gorge.
 Still today a bullhead, known as "Zammer Lochputz", as well as a beautiful head of a girl, formed by the power of water, can be seen in the gorge.
 They remind on their unfulfilled love.

 This is also where the impressive Lötz Waterfall cascades into the depth.
-Further stations are the Roman Tower, the Mirror Cave, the playground and the Kneipp facility.
-A particular highlight: guided tours on Thursdays and nighttime walks in summer!
+Further stations are the Roman Tower, the Mirror Cave, the playground, and the Kneipp facility.
+A particular highlight: the evening walks in summer!
 Also in winter evening walks are offered through the iced gorge.

 € 4.50 adults